Aluminum vs. Steel for Plastic Injection MoldsJeremy Losek

 * Modifications: Steel molds are easier to modify if you have design changes, so they’re a better choice if there’s a good chance your part may have design revisions.

-* Durability: Aluminum molds may withstand of thousands of shots, but our production steel molds, on the other hand, carry a lifetime warranty.
+* Durability: Aluminum molds may withstand of thousands of shots, but our production steel molds.

 * Speed: Aluminum molds can be faster to produce to steel because of the manufacturing method used.